Fishing Season: The Boardman is now closeD upstream of Beitner/Keystone. Fishing is open downstream of Keystone.

 Description: About Boardman River

-THE BOARDMAN RIVER IS NOW FULLY OPEN.
+BOARDMAN RIVER FISHING IS NOW CLOSED UPSTREAM OF BEITNER RD.
+AND KEYSTONE LANDING.
+Special fishing regulations wil take effect downstream of Beitner/Keystone Roads October 1, 2024.
+Check Michigan DNR fishing regs.
 The beautiful Boardman River, birthplace of the Adams fly, starts east and south of Traverse City and ends as it flows into the west arm of Grand Traverse Bay in Lake Michigan.
 Self-sustaining populations of rainbow, brown and brook trout inhabit all sections of the river, but have higher populations of brook trout in the uppermost sections.
 Favorite hatches include Hendricksons and black caddis in May, sulfurs, brown drakes and isonychia in June, with gray drakes and the famous hex hatch in late June and July.
 Late July and August terrestrial, trico, and baetis fishing rounds out the summer.
 Aggressive fall spawning browns chase large streamers and attracters in September as well.
 The upper Boardman River closes the end of September while the lower river below Sabin Dam remains open all year.
 In October, the lower river fills with Lake Michigan coho and Chinook salmon.
 The salmon run culminates in late October with a fall run of steelhead.
 Steelhead fishing continues all winter and peaks in March and April.
 These enormous 8 to 15 pound lake-run rainbow trout draw anglers from around the world.
 The easy gradient and sand and gravel bottom makes wading comfortable with numerous public access points.
 Both arms of Grand Traverse Bay have wadable flats that will host schools of spawning Great Lakes carp and smallmouth in months of May and June.

 Nearest Airport: